chowsanthony/usdm_bc/README.md

 ## Notes
 The file `sdw-lzzt-usdm.json` contains the study definition for the CDISC Pilot Study in the USDM v3.6 format.
 It was created using the Study Definitions Workbench from D4K.
 Website: [Study Definitions Workbench](https://d4k-sdw.fly.dev/)

+If you want more examples, like study definitions in USDM v4.0 format, check out the DDF-RA project on GitHub in the Examples folder.
+Website: [DDF-RA](https://github.com/cdisc-org/ddf-ra)